AVEVA/OMF-Docs/documentation_v12/Types/Type_Properties_and_Formats.md

 Typically, the properties of a `dynamic` type index on time, and use the format `date-time`, and properties of a `static` type index on id or name.
 Types without an index property cannot be used to create instance data.

+### Data Quality

 The `isquality` keyword is used to designate a particular property as the data quality for the Type.
-Properties marked with the quality flag should have a reference  a reference to an `enum`.
+Properties marked with the quality flag should have a reference  a reference to an `enum` or `flags` type.
-The quality of each `enum` value is indicated in the enum type definition.
-Refer to the [Enum and Flags Type](xref:enumFlagsType) for additional information about defining enums and flags types.
+The quality of each `enum` or `flags` value is indicated in the enum type definition.
+Refer to the [Enum and Flags Type](xref:enumFlagsType) for additional information about defining enums and flags.
 The following format is supported:

 ```json
 	"DeviceStatus": { "reftypeid":"DeviceStatusEnum", "isquality": true }
 ```

+A type can have at most one property designated to hold data quality information.
+Data quality property value represents quality of the entire event.
+If Bad, the entire event is considered bad.